MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/deployment-guide.md

 We recommend that you follow these steps to conduct the pilot:

+1. [Welcome email](myanalytics-announcement-2020-template.docx).
+Send welcome email to all pilot users and invite them to training.

+2. [Train the pilot participants](#train-pilot-participants) in how to use MyAnalytics.

-1.	**Assign the service plan.** Before rolling out MyAnalytics to the pilot users, ensure that all users have been assigned to a [MyAnalytics service plan](../overview/plans-environments.md) in the Microsoft 365 Admin Center.
+3.	**Assign the service plan.** Before rolling out MyAnalytics to the pilot users, ensure that all users have been assigned to a [MyAnalytics service plan](../overview/plans-environments.md) in the Microsoft 365 Admin Center.
-2.	**Welcome email.** Send welcome email to all pilot users.
-3. [Train the pilot participants](#train-pilot-participants) in how to use MyAnalytics.

 4.	**Kickoff.** Begin the pilot.
 Announce to the pilot participants that the pilot is starting and remind them of its duration and their tasks, as described in the [test plan](#design-a-test-plan).
 See [Conduct the pilot](#conduct-the-pilot) for more details.

 5.	**Consult with stakeholders.** Throughout the pilot, meet with your [project stakeholders](#include-stakeholders) to review user feedback as it arrives and address any technical issues that arise to ensure that the pilot is running smoothly.

 6.	**Assess and plan.** Use results from the pilot to plan your next steps.
 See [Assess the pilot lessons and make a plan](#assess-the-pilot-lessons-and-make-a-plan).

 ### Set and measure goals

-To judge the success of the pilot, you need to know whether participants were able to reach goals.
-You define these goals by assigning tasks in a test plan.
-After the pilot has concluded, you assess goal success by using a survey to measure participants’ ability to complete those tasks.
+To judge the success of the pilot, you need to know whether participants got value from the product and would recommend it to their colleagues.
+Consider using a survey to assess sentiment and usefulness of the product.

 #### Design a test plan

 For a successful pilot experience, give your participants clearly defined tasks to complete along with a way to share their feedback.
-Examples of what users can do in[ MyAnalytics include:
+Examples of what users can do in MyAnalytics include:

 * Opt in to one or all MyAnalytics features.
-* Book focus time for the next two weeks.
+* Automatically get focus time every day.
-* Use the insights tab to follow up with outstanding tasks, prepare for meetings, or respond to other insights that they receive.
+* Use the Insights tab to follow up with outstanding tasks, prepare for meetings, or follow up on unread documents.
-* Visit the dashboard to configure working hours.

 #### Collect feedback

 Ensure that you have an open feedback channel to track progress and measure outcomes, such as:

 * Design a survey and use it after the pilot completes to capture and assess results.
-* Create a Teams channel for pilot participants to join and share their experiences.
+* Create a Teams channel or Yammer community for pilot participants to join and share their experiences.
 Alternatively, use Yammer.

 ### Recruit pilot users

-The pilot users are not just test subjects.
-They are actually part of the first phase of the company rollout.
+The pilot users are part of the first phase of the company rollout.
 Communicate with them that are the first users of a new tool to drive personal productivity and improved work patterns at work.
-They must be willing to provide feedback; you should help them understand that their feedback will make things easier for all others in later phases of the rollout by helping to improve configuration knowledge, internal documentation, and notifications to participants.
+They should be willing to provide feedback; share with them that their feedback will make things easier for all others in later phases of the rollout by helping to improve configuration knowledge, internal documentation, and notifications to participants.
 Note that it's best if the pilot users are not executive leaders.

 Identifying pilot users might require discussion between the IT team and the department heads of target groups.
 In this discussion, try to identify users who are enthusiastic about using new tools to improve their work.